-Nicu had been staring at the ceiling so long his eyes felt like knuckles.
-He knew every fissure now, every mildewed spot like the back of his hand.
-Exhaustion only made the view worse, but the less he slept, the less he cared.
+Fane had been staring at the ceiling so long his eyes felt like knuckles.
+By now he knew every fissure, every mildewed spot like the back of his hand.

 His reflection in the room’s solitary mirror waited for him to answer.
-But all the thin youth with the red eyes did was watch him like he wanted to drill a hole through his skull to somewhere else.
+But all his eyes did was watch him like they wanted to drill a hole through his head to somewhere else.
 He’d be patient.
-He’d been practicing nearly every day now, and he had time after all, that was something everyone seemed to agree on.
+He’d been practicing his skills nearly every day now, and he had time after all, that was something.

 ‘Now that’s a sad shower of rejects to have to deal with at the best of times,’ said the reflection in the mirror.